martn2023/housing-prices-ML-supervised-learning/README.md

 # Housing Price Predictor

+<span style="background-color: yellow">highlighted text</span>
+subtly highlighted text

 ## Author's context:
-I've built out some basic web apps, but this would be my first AI/ML project.
+I've built out some basic web apps, but this would be <span style="background-color: rgba(255, 255, 0, 0.2)">my first AI/ML project</span>.

-This is a classic ML/supervised learning exercise where I'll try to figure learn about predicting housing price predictions.
+This is a classic ML/supervised learning exercise where I find optimal methods for predicting housing prices.
 An ex-Google dev showed me an industry standard book:
 [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646) by Aurelien Geron.
 Knowing what I know now, I don't think this was a beginner-friendly book.

 ## What I built: